vetty88/amthlete-app/client/README.md

 ### `npm start` doesn’t detect changes

-When you save a file while `npm start` is running, the browser should refresh with the updated code.<br>
+When you Complete a file while `npm start` is running, the browser should refresh with the updated code.<br>
 If this doesn’t happen, try one of the following workarounds:

 * If your project is in a Dropbox folder, try moving it out.